decasia/anthropology-of-gender-2019/Anthropology of Gender Syllabus.md

 ### Reading and Reading Questions (15%)

-You should do the assigned readings each day before class.
-When you read, I suggest focusing on the overall argument, and on any passages that seem especially interesting or problematic.
-You are not expected to memorize every detail of the texts.
-You just need to understand them well enough to have a conversation about them, and to draw on them later in your written work.
-If you are pressed for time, I suggest you at least skim from start to finish, and highlight interesting passages.
-The readings are generally succinct.

 For each class session with readings (24 total), you will also need to submit *one question about the day's reading*, at least 30 minutes before class starts.
 Please submit your question on Canvas, under the relevant reading question assignment.